juanr2001/SQL-Databases/README.md

 # SQL-Databases
 Always learning new things!

 ####This Repo is intended to be educational for people who would like to learn SQL.
-These tutorial are short, but well explained.
+These tutorials are short, but well explained.

 This are the list of the tutorial, starting from the oldest(beginners) to new(experienced)